Discord Bot

 2. /report Command

-The primary method for intentional bug reporting:
+The primary slash command for structured bug reporting.

 3. Listen Mode (AI-Powered)

-Automatically detects bug reports in conversations:
+Automatically detects bug reports in conversations using AI.

 Options: